zhmcclient/python-zhmcclient/docs/appendix.rst

 and the client has used ``verify_cert=True`` in the :class:`zhmcclient.Session` initialization, which is the default.
-That causes the client to use the Python 'certifi' package for verification of the server certificate and the 'certifi' package rejects self-signed certificates.
-The 'certifi' package uses the certificates from the
-`Mozilla Included CA Certificate List <https://wiki.mozilla.org/CA/Included_Certificates>`_ for verifying the server certificate.
+That causes the client to use the Python 'certifi' package for verification of the server certificate and the 'certifi' package provides the CA certificates from the `Mozilla Included CA Certificate List <https://wiki.mozilla.org/CA/Included_Certificates>`_ which does not include the self-signed certificate.

 The issue can be temporarily circumvented by specifying ``verify_cert=False``, which disables the verification of the server certificate.
 Since that makes the connection vulnerable to man-in-the-middle attacks, it should be done only as a temporary circumvention.

-The solution is to have your HMC administrator obtain a proper CA-verifyable certificate and to install that in the HMC.
+The solution is to have your HMC administrator obtain a CA-verifiable certificate and to install that in the HMC.

 See also the :ref:`Security` section.